 In addition to the scholarships provided by the Dulcimer U Scholarship Fund, the following

 scholarships are being provided through the generosity of individuals or groups.
 Please

 note that these are tuition only scholarships.

-The scholarship is being funded through the generous contributions of Doug's many
+is being funded through the generous contributions of Doug's many friends and family

 The Dulcimer Crossing Youth Scholarship is sponsored by DulcimerCrossing.com.
 This on-line learning environment for dulcimer